kawaicheung/book-on-naming-things/manuscript/0_C_OppositesDontAlwaysAttract.md

 Much of programming is about tracking states.
 A user might be active or inactive.
 A purchase order is either pending or processed.

+Code tends to be more readable if concepts are stated positively.
+Anytime I see a variable with a not operator (`!`), I see if there's another variable I can create that expresses the same concept without the `!`.
+For instance, a conditional statement like `if (!won)` can be improved by replacing it with `if (lost)`.

-The English language has enough breadth in vocabulary that most states have a meaningful opposite.
-For instance, if we have a piece of functionality that allows us to move a file from the trash, we don't have to say _undelete_. _Restore_ makes perfect sense.
+Usually, the English language has enough breadth in vocabulary that most states have a meaningful opposite.
+A piece of functionality that allows us to move a file from the trash, we don't have to say _undelete_. _Restore_ makes perfect sense.
 It's clear that a file that can be restored is already in the state of being deleted.

 Unfortunately, this isn't always the case.
-That makes naming a state succinctly a bit of a challenge.
+That makes naming a state's opposite succinctly a bit of a challenge.
 Take this example.

 There's a concept in DoneDone called _Workflows_.
 A workflow defines a series of statuses that an item can be in.
 A typical issue tracking workflow might have states like "Open", "In Progress", and "Closed".
 We let users create workflows to tailor them to their own business processes.
 When a user is ready to use the workflow, it has to be _published_.